 You have to visit"Doesn’t matter if you are into historical facts or not you have to go...
 See it, feel it and try some of it out."
 Clive , United Kingdom

-As a part of the renewal project at the barracks, a number of significant heritage projects have been undertaken.
+As a part of the renewal project at the Hyde Park Barracks, a number of significant heritage projects have been undertaken.